+Unit 3 contained a more detailed account of countertransference and its related phenomenon, projective identification, with several examples of the way in which every imaginable feeling may present itself in these forms.

-Several other countertransference reactions have been highlighted in Chapter 4, and the point was made there that every imaginable feeling, prejudice or bias may present itself in this form.
-One way in which counsellors can monitor their own countertransference feelings is to ask the following questions in relation to work with clients:
+One way in which counsellors can monitor their own countertransference feelings is to ask the following questions in relation to clients:

-- Do I experience any strong feelings at this moment which seem inappropriate or out of place? - Are my interventions geared to the client's needs, or do they stem from my own needs?
+- 1 Do I experience any strong feelings at the moment which seem inappropriate or out of place? - 2 Are my interventions geared to the client's needs, or do they stem from my own needs?

 It is not, of course, always possible to answer these questions, which is why regular supervision is needed for all counselling practitioners.
-Later in this chapter we shall look at the current BACP guidelines for counselling supervision.
+Later in this chapter, we shall look at supervision in more detail.